GoogleChromeLabs/puppy-content/content/en-US/api/USBOutTransferResult/USBOutTransferResult.md

 Returns the status of the transfer request, one of:

 * `"ok"` - The transfer was successful.
 * `"stall"` - The device indicated an error by generating a stall condition on the endpoint.
-A stall on the control endpoint does not need to be cleared.
-For other pipes a call to `clearHalt()` is required before `transferOut()` can be called again.
+A stall on a bulk or interrupt endpoint must be cleared by calling `clearHalt()` before `transferOut()` can be called again.